-When my son was only two, he and I had just picked up a vanilla sponge cake from the bakery, a special order for a friend’s surprise birthday party.
+When my son was only two, I discovered the power of resiliency!
+He and I had just picked up a vanilla sponge cake from the bakery, a special order for a friend’s surprise birthday party.
 I carefully tucked the square white box on the floor between the two front seats of our family minivan.
 Parking in our driveway, I unhooked the quick-release on my son’s car seat so he could climb down, and I got out of the van to help him out.
+You won't believe what I found next!

 Opening the sliding door, I was shocked to find him sitting proudly on the cake box with a big grin on his face.
 With his adorable toddler sweetness, he squealed, “It’s a perfect size seat for me, Mom!”
 It did look an awful lot like a booster seat.
 This kind of situation is when resiliency as a parent comes in handy!

-Of course, this situation is minuscule in the face of COVID-19, but what we need as parents no matter how small or big the challenges is resiliency.
+Of course, this situation is minuscule in the face of a pandemic or major challenge, but what we need as parents no matter how small or big the challenges is resiliency.

 Every family has stories like these—the teenager who gets a fender bender within months of getting their driver's license; the entire roll of toilet paper unrolled by a toddler (right now that might seem a lot more agitating!); a prized flowerbed of tulips stripped bare by a gleeful child making a bouquet for mom, or the nine-year-old girl who put on red lipstick and decorated the living room walls with kisses as a Valentine’s Day surprise for her parents!
 (As you can imagine, these gestures were not received in the same vein as they were intended!)